 This article explores Australias response to the emerging issue of forced marriage.
 In light of community and government responses to forced marriage, we review the challenges involved in defining forced marriage and the degree to which the practice overlaps with other forms of exploitative conduct such as servitude and slavery.
 While we welcome the reform of existing criminal laws to fully reflect Australias international obligations to prohibit `practices similar to slavery, we caution against prioritising prosecutions over preventative and protective strategies.
 We argue that the creation of specific criminal offences of forced marriage should be accompanied by the introduction of new, family law-based civil remedies for people seeking to avoid or escape forced marriage, and targeted support services for people in, or facing, forced marriage.
 These measures should be accompanied by investment in community legal education and consultation in order to deepen the communitys understanding of forced marriage in Australia

-Simmons, F. & David, F. 2012, 'The Road to Effective Remedies: Pragmatic reasons for treating cases of 'sex trafficking in the Australian sex industry as a form of 'labour trafficking', Anti-Trafficking Review, vol. June 2012, no. 1, pp. 60-79.View/Download from: UTS OPUS or Publisher's site
+Simmons, F & David, F 2012, 'The Road to Effective Remedies: Pragmatic reasons for treating cases of "sex trafficking" in the Australian sex industry as a form of "labour trafficking"', Anti-Trafficking Review, vol. June 2012, no. 1, pp. 60-79.View/Download from: Publisher's site

 Internationally, it is widely recognised that labour law and associated

 protections are a critical part of any comprehensive response to

 trafficking in persons.
 In this article, we argue that while Australia

 has taken some important steps to incorporate labour protection